hwmhht/hht204806/Lesson-8:-Ambient-occlusion.md

     }
 ```

 Here aoimage is the above (average lighting) texture.
-Here is the result of the shader:
+And resulting render is:

 ![](https://raw.githubusercontent.com/ssloy/tinyrenderer/gh-pages/img/08-ambient-occlusion/6031c8b2ccd84e2d8e15584a3b91c8a2.png)

+**Question:** Wow, he is in a bad mood...
+Why?